You are here:

 Can we take family holidays during term-time?

 Family holidays should be taken during school holidays.
 Only in exceptional circumstances will permission be given.
 You need to request permission for your child to accompany you on a family holiday during term time.
-A letter for the attention of the Chair of Governors and the Head Teacher should be sent prior to booking a holiday.
-The Chair of Governors and the Head Teacher have the right to refuse permission and their decision is final.
+A letter for the attention of the Head Teacher should be sent prior to booking a holiday.
+The Head Teacher has the right to refuse permission and their decision is final.
 If absence is not authorised and the holiday is taken anyway, a referral to the Attendance Service may be made, and they may issue a Penalty Notice.
 Repeated unauthorised holiday absences will be referred to the Attendance Service.

 What can I do to encourage my child to attend School?